 - Add all of the ingredients into a food processor or blender (or place in a deep bowl and use an emulsion blender) and mix until smooth.
 If it’s a little too thick add a little more lime juice or olive oil until it reaches a pourable consistency.

-Note sure if you want to buy the Sazon Culantro and Achiote Seasoning for just one dish?
-This seasoning goes great on chicken and in rice!
+Not sure if you want to buy the Sazon Culantro and Achiote Seasoning for just one dish?
+Don’t worry this seasoning goes great on chicken and in rice!

 Keywords: Puerto Rican Shrimp Tacos